alleswe2k/Conservation-FEM/LOG.md

 For all of the above, convergence rate is to be reported for mesh sizes 1/4, 1/8, 1/16 and 1/32.
 FEniCSx (the new version of FEniCS) is used.

 # Progression map
 ## w.
+46
+We've implemented residual viscosity, both cell based and nodal based.
+This was tested on the linear advection PDE.
+We've also implemented the KPP and Burger PDE, and stabilized both with nodal based RV.
+We've also implemented the smoothness indicator and tested convergence on the linear advection problem.
+Residual plots have been generated for RV and smoothness indicator.

+## w.
 45
 We set up a FEniCSx environment locally on our computers.
 We have also read the FEniCSx documentation available [here](https://jsdokken.com/dolfinx-tutorial/index.html).
 Then we implemented linear advection and calculated the convergence rate for mesh sizes 1/4, 1/8, 1/16.
 1/32 was not included since FEniCSx couldn't resolve it in the convergence loop for unkown reasons.
 We have briefly started investigating how to implement artificial viscosity in FEniCSx.